stretchr/over.js/README.md

 #### The special `$etc` kind

 If you use `anything$etc`, it will allow any kind of argument (or no argument at all), and any arguments following it.
+All remaining arguments will be collected into an array, which will become the value for `anything$etc`.
+So you can check for the length of additional arguments by doing `anything$etc.length`.

 ### Adding your own